pompeytony/WFF/replit.md

 - **Admin**: Match result entry and points calculation

 ### Data Storage Strategy
-The application implements an interface-based storage pattern (`IStorage`) with a memory-based implementation (`MemStorage`).
-This allows for easy testing and potential future database implementations while maintaining type safety.
+The application implements an interface-based storage pattern (`IStorage`) with a PostgreSQL database implementation (`DatabaseStorage`).
+The system uses Drizzle ORM for type-safe database operations and includes automatic database seeding on startup.
+The previous memory-based implementation (`MemStorage`) is maintained for reference and testing purposes.

 ## Data Flow